 -You must have a minimum GPA of 3.0 on a 4.0 scale.

--Alaska, North Carolina, Pennsylvania, and Texas have a state Y.E.S. progam, which applicants must attend before National Y.E.S.
+-Alaska, North Carolina, Oregon, Texas,Virginia, and West Virginia have a state Y.E.S. program, which applicants must attend before National Y.E.S.
 Click here

 for more information.